l7mp/learning-go/99-labs/01-setup/README.md

 ### Install VS Code

-To ease writing go programs and to editing configuration files, you will need an editor.
+To ease writing go programs and editing configuration files, you will need an editor.
 We use GNU Emacs and Visual Studio Code, but feel free to use any editor that you like and supports Go.

 To install and setup Code, execute the following commands in your terminal: